DevOps-With-Babar-Zahoor/.github/profile/readme.md

 ##### 4. 📝 Adding Files and Making Changes

 1. Add any necessary files, documents, or code related to your certification inside your folder.
-2. For example: as the task 01 of the linux exercise is completed, then create a file Linux.md and if already exists (if your had already completed some tasks and this file is already creadted then just edit.
+2. For example: as task 01 of the Linux exercise is completed, then create a file Linux.md and if already exists (if you had already completed some tasks and this file is already created then just edit.
    > add your completed tasks' closed issue URL from [Internee-Tasks-Validataion](https://github.com/DevOps-With-Babar-Zahoor/Internee-Tasks-Validataion), and keep adding lines.
-After every line addition, create a pull request be following the procedure below.
+After every line addition, create a pull request by following the procedure below.
 And make sure all completed, validated and closed issue tasks are present in the list.

 ##### 5. 💼 Committing and Pushing Changes (after every task completion)